Jean-Baptiste Élissalde

-Jean-Baptiste Élissalde (born 23 November 1977) is a former French rugby union player, playing either as a scrum-half or as a fly-half, and current defense coach for Montpellier in the Top 14.
+Jean-Baptiste Élissalde (born 23 November 1977) is a former French rugby union player, playing either as a scrum-half or as a fly-half, and most recently defense coach for Montpellier in the Top 14.

 Biography

 Early life

 Born on 23 November 1977 in La Rochelle, France, Élissalde is a third generation French international.
 His maternal grandfather Laurent Bidart and his father Jean-Pierre Élissalde both represented France at international level. Élissalde began playing rugby with La Rochelle, where his father was a coach.
 He made his first appearance with the professional team in the 1997–8 season. Élissalde then gained caps with the France U21 team.

 Toulouse

 He played for La Rochelle until 2002 when La Rochelle dropped from the top tier championship and decided to go to Toulouse, where he initially had a hard time breaking into the senior squad, competing against the likes of Frédéric Michalak and Yann Delaigue.
 He then became the first choice scrum-half at Toulouse and was competing with Biarritz Olympique's Dimitri Yachvili for the No. 9 shirt in the French national team. Élissalde was a member of the Toulouse teams that won the Heineken Cup in 2005 and 2010, and the Top 14 winning team of 2008.
 In the 2005 Heineken Cup Final he scored three penalties to help his side defeat Stade Français.